Part 2. How to Manage Your Infrastructure as Code

 Plan: 3 to add, 0 to change, 0 to destroy.

 The plan lets you see what OpenTofu will do before actually making any changes, and prompts you for confirmation before continuing.
 This is a great way to sanity-check your code before unleashing it onto the world.
-The plan output is similar to the output of the diff command that is part of Unix, Linux, and git: anything with a plus sign (+) will be created, anything with a minus sign (–) will be deleted, and anything with a tilde sign (~) will be modified in place.
+The plan output is similar to the output of the diff command that is part of Unix, Linux, and git: anything with a plus sign (+) will be created, anything with a minus sign (–) will be deleted, anything with both a plus and a minus sign will be replaced, and anything with a tilde sign (~) will be modified in place.
 Every time you run apply, OpenTofu will show you this execution plan; you can also generate the execution plan without applying any changes by running tofu plan instead of tofu apply.

 In the preceding plan output, you can see that OpenTofu is planning on creating an EC2 Instance, security group, and security group rule, which is exactly what you want.
 Type yes and hit Enter to let OpenTofu proceed.
-You should see log output that looks like this:
+When apply completes, you should see log output that looks like this:

 Apply complete!
 Resources: 3 added, 0 changed, 0 destroyed.